Dead of Summer (TV series): Development

 Dead of Summer was ordered to series on November 18, 2015, along with an announcement that ABC Family would be transforming into Freeform in January 2016.
 The show is a reunion for Once Upon a Time creators Edward Kitsis and Adam Horowitz and one-time-writer Ian B. Goldberg.
-In February 2016 it was reported that Lost and Once Upon a Time stars Elizabeth Mitchell and Elizabeth Lail would headline the show, initiating another reunion between writers and cast.
+In February 2016, it was reported that Lost and Once Upon a Time stars Elizabeth Mitchell and Elizabeth Lail would headline the show, initiating another reunion between writers and cast.
 In April 2016, Freeform announced that the series would premiere on June 28, 2016.

 On November 8, 2016, Freeform cancelled the series after one season.
 The series would have set its second season in 1970, with a third season to be set in the early 2000s.

 Filming

-The series began principal photography on March 21, 2016 in Vancouver, British Columbia.
-Horowitz directed the pilot episode, only his second episode of television as director, the first being the thirteenth episode of Once Upon a Times fourth season, "Unforgiven".
+The series began principal photography on March 21, 2016, in Vancouver, British Columbia.
+Horowitz directed the pilot episode, only his second episode of television as director.

 Reception

 Dead of Summer has initially received mixed reviews from television critics.
 The review aggregator website Rotten Tomatoes reported a 63% approval rating, with an average rating of 6.05 out of 10, based on 16 reviews.
 The website's critical consensus reads, "Dead of Summer sets a spooky stage for a silly period creepfest, but its lack of actual scares adds up to an altogether underwhelming experience."

 Molly Freeman of ScreenRant gave the series premiere a positive review stating, "While the premise of Dead of Summer sounds familiar to any horror movie fan, the show benefits from not being directly tied to an existing horror franchise since it won't suffer for being compared to movies beloved by generations."
 Sonia Saraiya of Variety also wrote a positive review: "Dead of Summer makes for a schlocky hour that never quite gets boring.
 At the very least, while escaping the dog days of summer inside with the air-conditioning, there's plenty of fun to be had in laughing at how bad it is."

 Alex McGown of The A.V.
 Club gave the first episode a C rating, stating "Its story is so clunky, and characters so wafer-thin, it all but evaporates into a haze of trite jump-scare beats and hoary teen tropes."
-Dan Fienberg of The Hollywood Reporter gave a more negative review: "Dead of Summer is just run-of-the-mill unintentionally bad -- a mishmash of genres and structures and stock characters that maybe aspires to something original and falls flat."
+Dan Fienberg of The Hollywood Reporter gave a more negative review: "Dead of Summer is just run-of-the-mill unintentionally bad – a mishmash of genres and structures and stock characters that maybe aspires to something original and falls flat."

 As the series continued, reviews became more positive.
 Paul Dailly of TV Fanatic gave a perfect score of 5.0/5.0 to the fifth episode saying, "'How to Stay Alive in the Woods' was a stellar episode of the freshman drama.
 We got so many reveals and the pace was brisk.
 Fingers crossed the rest of the season plays out in this manner."